adolgert/provda/docs/process.rst

 git remote called "origin" and the hash of the branch that made it.
 The process Used the script source.

+ - *id* ǂ The object hash of the script in Git, or its full path if not in Git.
+ - *prov:type* ǂ The name of the script relative to its repository root.
+ - *unk:realPath* * The path to the script.
+ - *unk:version_remote* * The Git remote, if it exists.
+ - *unk:version_branch* * The Git branch, if it exists.
+ - *unk:version_branch_hash* The hash of the Git branch, if it exists.

+We could relate the running instance of the script to a collection of entities that represent libraries, operating system, and the script itself.
+Consider this a useful start.

 User
 ^^^^
 The unix or Windows username of the account under which the script is running is the User entity.
 It's in the `people` namespace.
 The process `wasAssociatedWith` the user.
+This is a PROV Agent.

+ - *id* ǂ A username in the `people` namespace.
+Should be the university id.
+ - *prov:type* ǂ Equal to `prov:Person`

 File
 ^^^^